UWCS/stardust/content/events/t3/w9/field-circle.md

 tags = ["Circle"]
 +++

-After the insanity of last week's circle, why not do it again, this time in a FIELD - after all *one circle is simply not enough*!
+Why not do it again, this time in a FIELD - after all *one circle is simply not enough*!
 After all, you gotta touch grass occasionally - and even if you do, there's no guarantee you'll avoid the nuclear punishment bucket if it returns!
 Even better if you can achieve the TRIPLE crown of *both* circles *and* the Pub Traversal...

 For those of you who have **ascended** — we’ve planned an extra one.
 And in true summer spirit, we’re taking it **outside**. 🌤️